How to Open an Australian Bank Account Online from Overseas

 Best option for Expats

 If you are relocating with work, with your family or alone, then you might want to explore some of the features of other accounts Australian banks can offer.
-This can also be handy if you need to access additional features like credit or loans, which non-bank providers may not be able to help with.
+This can also be handy if you need to access additional features like credit or loans, which specialist providers may not be able to help with.
 In this case you can’t get your account set up until you arrive in the country - but by preparing all your paperwork in advance you can hit the ground running on arrival.

 Opening a Bank Account in Australia from New Zealand